The Power of Literature

 So these humble contemplations must be seen in the same way.
-In the previous article on speech and power of expression, I tried to explain that speech was born with humanity, developed with humanity, and it constitutes a very significant depth of being human.
+Speech was born with humanity, developed with humanity, and it constitutes a very significant depth of being human.
 So speech reached its contemporary level of maturity through history after having been repeatedly distilled through countless filters of thought and fashioned by masters of words, and then became what we now call literature.
 In this respect, it can be argued that the present moment of literature is brighter than its past, thus it can also be said that so too its future will be brighter than the present, or at least it should be so.
-As Said Nursi explains, human beings will eventually turn completely toward knowledge ( ilm) so that they will derive their power from knowledge.
+As Said Nursi explains, human beings will eventually turn completely toward knowledge (ilm) so that they will derive their power from knowledge.
 As a result the ultimate say will pass into the hands of knowledge.
 At the stage when knowledge shows such a level of development, the command of language and eloquence, reaching its peak, will outweigh all other values.
 Possibly, in such a period, in order to make others accept their ideas, people will use language as a weapon, try to penetrate hearts through their facility with language and conquer souls with the charm of literature.

 The reality of knowledge and speech manifested only concisely in Adam and it reached its most brilliant form with the Final Prophet, yielded its awaited fruit, and became fully realized in the Qur'an.
 Now, if the world is going to last any longer, in the years ahead, while knowledge reaches its peak, language too will rise to the rank of the interpreter of knowledge in almost all circles, accompanied by the most powerful of orators and richest of speeches voicing the truth.